10 good ocean news stories Oceana Canada 2023 news roundup

 10) Australia blocks proposed coal mine near Great Barrier Reef

 In a huge win for Australia, a proposed open pit mine less than 10 kilometres from the Great Barrier Reef was denied by Australia’s environment minister.
-The project posed a high risk to freshwater creeks, groundwater and the Reef, including seagrass meadows that providevital nurseries and feeding grounds for several marine species, including marine mammals like dugongs and commercially important fish.
-This decision was hailed as a victory for the ocean, for tourism, for communities that depend on the Reef for their livelihoods and for everyone who cherishes and admires these incredible ecosystems.
+The project posed a high risk to freshwater creeks, groundwater and the Reef, including seagrass meadows that providevital nurseries.
+The area is also a feeding ground for several marine species, including marine mammals like dugongs and commercially important fish.
+This decision is hailed as a victory for the ocean, for tourism, for communities that depend on the Reef for their livelihoods, and for everyone who cherishes and admires these incredible ecosystems.

 Aerial view of the Great Barrier Reef off the coast of Australia.
 The ocean is a very light, turquoise blue, with sections of the coral reef scattered across the ocean's sruface, and one section of coral that resembles a heart shape